sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/influxdb.md

 For a turnkey experience with the Sensu InfluxDB Handler plugin, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing workflows and store Sensu metrics in InfluxDB.

-To build your own workflow or integrate Sensu with existing workflows, use the [Sensu InfluxDB Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index.
+To build your own workflow or integrate Sensu with existing workflows, add the [Sensu InfluxDB Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.